School: School of Government and Society

 Lecturer: Dr Lorenzo Cladi / Professor Stefan Wolff

 The module will examine a variety of theoretical and empirical material that will provide students with the basis for analysing pressing questions relating to issues of war, peace and security in the world today.
 The first term is devoted to surveying the different theoretical and conceptual approaches to security.
 The second term involves focus on one major security topic each week, including terrorism, weapons proliferation, intra-state conflict and state failure.

 At the end of the module the student should be able to:

-Demonstrate a basic knowledge of issues related to war, peace and security within contemporary international society.
+- Demonstrate a foundational knowledge of issues related to war, peace and security within contemporary international society.

-Use the relevant theoretical frameworks to analyse issues of war, peace and security in different parts of the world.
+- Use relevant theoretical frameworks to analyse issues of war, peace and security in different parts of the world.

-Demonstrate a sufficient understanding of the key concepts in international security.
+- Demonstrate understanding of the key concepts in international security.